Pointwise mutual information bounded by stochastic Fisher information: Acknowledgments.

 \section{Acknowledgments.}

-We acknowledge S\'ilvio Queir\'os, Diogo Soares-Pinto, Luca Innocenti, Francesco Albarelli and Welles Morgado for discussions, and Pedro Paraguass\'u for reading of the manuscript.
+We acknowledge S\'ilvio Queir\'os, Diogo Soares-Pinto, Luca Innocenti, Francesco Albarelli and Welles Morgado for discussions, Pedro Paraguass\'u and Alessandro Candeloro for reading of the manuscript.
 This work is supported by the Brazilian agencies CAPES, finance code 001, and CNPq, grant no. 140264/2026-4.

 \onecolumngrid